 When changes to the Drug List occur, we post information on our website about those changes.
 We also update our online Drug List regularly.
-Sometimes you'll get direct notice if changes were made for a drug that you take.
+Sometimes you'll get direct notice if changes are made to a drug that you take.